TileDB-Inc/archived-TileDB-CLI-Python/README.md

 * metadata: Output the metadata of a TileDB array located at uri.
 * nonemptydomain`: Output the non-empty domain of a TileDB array located at uri.
 * schema: Output the schema of a TileDB array located at uri.
+### fragments
+* copy: Copy a range of fragments from an already existing array to create a new array.
+* delete: Delete a range of fragments from an array.
 ### vacuum
 * array-metadata: Vacuum the already consolidated array metadata in an array located at uri.
 * fragment-metadata: Vacuum the already consolidated fragments in an array located at uri.